cargomail-org/cargomail/README.md

 ## Revised Internet Mail Architecture

 This section proposes a revised version of the [Internet Mail Architecture, IETF RFC 5598](https://www.rfc-editor.org/rfc/rfc5598.html).
-The revised architecture separates the mailbox from the email address and uses a mechanism of data push-then-pull over different routes to enable direct data exchange between resource servers.
-The extra data-pull request layer consists of servers, agents, and protocols.
-Together, they form the RHS that allows the resource owner (author) control over access to their digital resources through the use of email messages.
-The RHS extends the capabilities of the current Internet mail system, and has the potential to address spam and attachment issues more effectively than the MHS-only email system.
+The revised architecture separates the mailbox from the email address and uses an authorization layer that allows individuals to control access to their digital resources across Administrative Management Domain (ADMD) boundaries through email messages.
+This extra authorization layer, together with the transport layer, comprises servers, agents, and protocols working collectively to create the RHS—a complementary service to the MHS.
+The RHS extends the capabilities of the current Internet mail system and has the potential to address spam and attachment issues more effectively than the MHS-only email system.

 ![Revised Internet Mail Architecture](images/revised_internet_mail_architecture.svg)